 The Different Child Archetypes

-There are many variations of the child archetype, and we experience different one to different degrees.
-One or two loom large over the course of our entire lifetime, while others come and go.
-Some names for different child archetypes are the Adult Child, Divine Child, Eternal Child, Invisible Child, Magical Child, Nature Child, Orphan Child, and Wounded Child.
+There are many variations of the child archetype, and we experience different ones to different degrees.
+Two or three loom large over the course of our entire lifetime, while others come and go.
+Some names for different child archetypes are the Adult Child, Divine Child, Eternal Child, Golden Child, Invisible Child, Magical Child, Nature Child, Orphan Child, Scapegoat Child, and Wounded Child.

 Listen to Online Class